insomniac2305/discord-clone/README.md

 # Discord Clone

-This project is a simple clone of Discord, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple clone of Discord, bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and then converted to [Vite](https://vitejs.dev).